 c) Ranked list = firstname_lastname_ranking

-e) Each description of why an organization is of interest to you should be submitted as a separate document, so you will submit three to five separate documents.
-The Descriptions should be named as firstname_lastname_job code.
-The "job code" can be found on the final column of the Ford Foundation Grantee Organization List.
+e) A cover letter for each organization to which one is applying should be submitted as a separate document, so an applicant will submit up to five separate cover letters.
+The cover letters should be named as firstname_lastname_job code.
+The "job code" for each organization is available at www.fordlawfellowships.org.

-Students selected by the law school as Ford Fellows will participate in a match process to determine their organization placement.
-The match will take into account the students' ranking of organizations and the organizations' ranking of students.
-Prior to the match, organizations will receive student applications and may wish to conduct interviews.
+Students selected by the law school as Fellows will participate in a matching process to determine their organization placement.
+The computerized matching process will take into account the students' ranking of organizations and the organizations' ranking of students.
+Prior to the match, organizations will receive student applications (consisting of resume and cover letter only - organizations will not receive the personal statement, ranked list, or transcript) and may wish to conduct interviews.
 Every effort will be made to match selected students with one of their ranked organizations.
-In the event a student is not matched, he or she will have the option to rank additional organizations to secure a placement, provided that the candidate initially ranked five organizations.
-By submitting this application, you agree to accept an offer from any of your ranked choices.
+In the event a student is not matched, he or she will have the option to rank additional organizations to secure a placement.
+By submitting this application, the applicant agrees to accept an offer from any of his or her ranked choices.

 |Second-Year Law Students||First-Year Law Students|

-Once selected for this program, Ford Foundation Law School Fellows will be required to engage in activities designed to enhance connection with other fellows and to assist with development of the program.
+Once selected for this program, Ford Foundation Law School Public Interest Fellows will be required to engage in activities designed to enhance connection with other Fellows and to assist with development of the program.

-1) Prior to the start of the summer internship, each Fellow will be required to read:
+1) Prior to the start of the summer internship, each Fellow will be required to read the following:

 a.
 Quigley, "Letter To a Law Student Interested in Social Justice" (2007)